pythonanywhere/help_pages/articles/FastHTML.md

 pip install --upgrade pythonanywhere
 ```

+(As of this writing, it will print out an error about `typing-extensions`, but
+you can ignore that.)

-This will make a new command, `pa` available, which we'll be using later.
+Running that install will make a new command, `pa` available, which we'll be
+using later.

 ## Creating a simple test website